-- 20. Prior to commencement of each phase of development a scheme of construction management shall be submitted to and approved by the Local Planning Authority to include details of construction traffic routes, site hoardings, site access, wheel washing facilities and parking of contractors vehicles.
+19. Prior to commencement of each phase of development, a scheme of construction management plan shall be submitted to and approved in writing by the Local Planning Authority to include, but not be limited to, details of construction traffic routes, site hoardings, site access, wheel washing facilities, contractor vehicle parking and site compounds.
 The development construction of the relevant phase shall be managed strictly in accordance with the scheme so approved.
-Reason: In the interests of highway safety and public amenity in accordance with polies KP5 and T1 of the adopted Cardiff Local Development Plan (2006 2026). - 21.
-No part of the development hereby permitted shall be commenced until a scheme of construction management has been submitted to and approved by the Local Planning Authority, to include as required but not limited to details of site hoardings, site access and wheel washing facilities.
-Construction of the development shall be managed strictly in accordance with the scheme so approved.

-Reason: In the interests of highway safety and public amenity.
+Reason: In the interests of highway safety and public amenity in accordance with polies KP5 and T1 of the adopted Cardiff Local Development Plan (2006 - 2026).

-22. No part of the development hereby permitted shall be commenced until a scheme of public footway reinstatement works to Radyr Place and Mynachdy Road adjacent to the site has been submitted to and approval writing the LPA.
-The scheme include in by to the resurfacing/reinstatement of the footway as may be required as consequence of implementation of the development; to include as required surfacing, kerbs, edging, drainage, lighting, lining, signing and street furniture as required as a consequence of the scheme.
-No part of the development shall be occupied until the approved scheme has been implemented.
+20. No above ground works of the development hereby permitted shall be commenced until a scheme of public footway reinstatement works to Radyr Place and Mynachdy Road adjacent to the site has been submitted to and approval in writing by the LPA.
+The scheme to include the resurfacing/reinstatement of the footway as may be required as consequence of implementation of the development; to include as required surfacing, kerbs, edging, drainage, lighting, lining, signing and street furniture as required as a consequence of the scheme.
+No part of the development shall be occupied until the approved scheme has been implemented unless otherwise agreed in writing by the Local Planning Authority.